Skip to Main Content

 General Access Policies - EFFECTIVE JULY 1, 2021

-Seton Hall Law School is a private Law School, and the Law Library is not open to the public, except for individuals requesting to use government documents.
+Seton Hall Law School is a private Law School, and the Law Library is not open to the public.
 Only current Seton Hall Law students, faculty, staff, and recent Seton Hall Law graduates studying for the bar may use the Law Library when the Service Desk is closed.
-Members of the public wishing to use government documents through the Federal Depository Library Program should consult the instructions located in the Law Library Government Documents Access Policy.

-Permission to use the Law Library may be granted to the following categories of patrons during Service Desk Hours.
-Permission to use will not be granted during the Restricted Access Period, prior to examinations each semester.
+Permission to use the Law Library may be granted to the below categories of patrons during Service Desk Hours.
 Patrons must be able to present an acceptable form of photo ID, proof of status, and the credentials indicated below at the Security Desk upon arrival at Seton Hall Law.

 Seton Hall Community